The SOFIA Digital Tube tester

 All I found was a year 2k problem with the date settings.
 So the year becomes 115 in 2015.
 Instead of 15.
 Pretty stupid for software from 1995, but ok bugs are always stupid.
 A work around to set my PC to 1915 doesn't work as DOS refuses that as invalid date.

 BIG RISK: All chokes and ring core transformers have un isolated windings, which are mounted directly on the PCB, directly on some tracks.
-Also the two 750 Volts transformers.
+Also for the two 750 Volts transformers.
 There is no isolation underneath, so all you have is the green paint of the PCB, and the isolation of the transformer coil wire.
 Definitely a mistake, and a big risk at 750V.
 You should put an isolator underneath there immediately.
 I used a mica plate.

 KNOWN TO CAUSE DEFECTS: I know from other users, and from myself, the LT1074 regulator shorts sometimes.
 This is a very easy repair, and you can still buy them on Ebay.
 Reason for this is several.
 1) the cooling plates are isolated from the PCB with.... transparent office tape, with the PCB tracks underneath (!).
 Yes, believe me, it was just office tape.
 Now, that was a silly thing to do.
 Combined with the heat, that shorts the PCB tracks underneath of course.
 So I took the power supply apart and added mica underneath all coils, transformers and cooler plates.
 2) The LT1074 is not sufficiently cooled.
 When testing a 5A heater tube, it gets so hot you burn your fingers on it.
 3) Next is the flyback diode used for the LT1074.
 This is not cooled at all, but if you pull 5A from the power supply, the flyback diode is loaded with 5A too.
 It gets far to hot, and it shorted with my Sofia.
 When this diode shorts, the LT1074 gets in short circuit protection mode, but it's not a good thing for the LT1074.
 Put better coolers on those, and use mica for isolation, not office tape.